objEEdump/holidayhackchallenge/README.md

 And to answer the second question, we already had a [working script](our_code/pcap_extract_baseline.py)... all we needed it to do was scrape out the file data in the loop and then jam it all together.
 So we created a file handle and added whatever we processed to it.

-Here's the jist of our modification, how added it in the loop:
+Here's the jist of our modification, how it added into the loop:

 ``` python
 if ( carved_data.startswith('FILE:') ):